roblox-ts/roblox-ts/README.md

 ```
 You should add more partitions for the subfolders of your `out` folder.

-6. Run `npm install rbx-types` and `npm install rbx-services` to install the Roblox API type definitions.
+6. Run `npm install rbx-types` to install the Roblox API type definitions.
+You may optionally run `npm install rbx-services` for auto-importing of Roblox's services.

 7. Start roblox-ts in watch mode `rbxtsc -w`